-One of the most important decisions in designing a manufacturing space, especially in a science and technology environment, is how much to expose the product during production.
-The choice between an open or closed process directly influences cleanroom classification, airflow strategy, operating costs, and long-term flexibility.
+One of the most important decisions in manufacturing facility design is whether production should use an open process, a closed process, or a hybrid approach.
+In science, technology environments, the choice between open vs. closed manufacturing directly affects contamination control, cleanroom classification, airflow strategy, operating costs, and long-term scalability.

 An open process includes any manufacturing step that exposes the product to the surrounding environment, even for a second.
 These steps may involve manual handling, operations in biosafety cabinets, or open workstations.
 Because the product is exposed, the room itself must provide protection.
 Typically, this means higher cleanroom grades, increased air changes, and stronger HVAC systems.
 Open processes usually occur during the earlier stages of manufacturing or when product enclosure isn’t feasible.